gbtunney/snailicide-monorepo/packages/vite-plugin-shopify-theme-schema/README.md

 ### [vite-plugin-shopify-theme-settings](https://github.com/barrel/barrel-shopify/tree/main/packages/vite-plugin-shopify-theme-settings) by Barrel NY

-Since i am new vite plugin, i used this as my starting structure and was heavily inspired by the overall concept of the vite-plugin-shopify-theme-settings.
+Since i am new to vite plugin, i used this as my starting structure and was heavily inspired by the overall concept of the vite-plugin-shopify-theme-settings.
 I skipped looping thru the json directory and instead used an 'entryPoint' approach.

 ## Helpful Links